-Whether we're helping young students develop a love for science or connecting diverse cultures within our community, the College of Arts and Sciences is committed to Omaha.
+Whether we're helping young students develop a love for learning or connecting within our community, the College of Arts and Sciences is committed to Omaha.
 We have a number of camps, programs and centers that offer our students, faculty, staff and Omaha neighbors a chance to work together, play together and foster a sense of place in our shared home.

 College Centers